 Dave decided on the name as a shortened version of "Real Estate Maximums" and, inspired by his time in the U.S. Air Force, established the brand's red, white and blue color scheme.
 Through RE/MAX, the Linigers offered real estate professionals maximum compensation, advanced support services and the freedom to succeed.

-From the onset, commercial practitioners were drawn to the RE/MAX network's entrepreneurial environment and maximum commission concept.
+From the onset, commercial brokers were drawn to the RE/MAX network's entrepreneurial environment and maximum commission concept.
 Two full-time commercial agents joined in the first year of the network's founding, and the first Certified Commercial Investment Member (CCIM) came aboard in 1977.

 The relatively stable real estate market of the early- and mid-1970s gave way to high interest rates and the tumultuous investment market of the '80s.
-Commercial practitioners, working that much harder to close deals, became increasingly frustrated with the restrictions and large commission splits of their offices.
+Commercial brokers, working that much harder to close deals, became increasingly frustrated with the restrictions and large commission splits of their offices.

 Commercial agents had to be smart, flexible and innovative to survive.
 Working with RE/MAX allowed them to keep more of what they earned, while also tying them to the most progressive name in real estate.
-An increasing base of residential agents – which grew 900 percent through the decade – generated a stream of quality commercial leads, furthering the advantages of RE/MAX for commercial practitioners.
+An increasing base of residential agents – which grew 900 percent through the decade – generated a stream of quality commercial leads, furthering the advantages of RE/MAX for commercial brokers.

-The influx of commercial practitioners prompted an increasing need for commercial-specific training and resources.
+The influx of commercial brokers prompted an increasing need for commercial-specific training and resources.
 The RE/MAX Commercial brand was officially established in 1990, leveraging the influence of the RE/MAX name and reflecting a commitment and expertise specific to commercial real estate.

 The early 1990s also brought about the launch of the groundbreaking RE/MAX Satellite Network (which later evolved into RE/MAX University).
 The timing was perfect for commercial agents capitalizing on a rebounding market.